Directional and Horizontal Drilling in Oil and Gas Wells

-After the motor is installed the bit and pipe are lowered back down the well and the bit drills a path that steers the well bore from vertical to horizontal over a distance of a few hundred feet.
+After the motor is installed, the bit and pipe are lowered back down the well, and the bit drills a path that steers the well bore from vertical to horizontal over a distance of a few hundred feet.
 Once the well has been steered to the proper angle, straight-ahead drilling resumes and the well follows the target rock unit.
 Keeping the well in a thin rock unit requires careful navigation.
-Downhole instruments are used determine the azimuth and orientation of the drilling.
+Downhole instruments are used to determine the azimuth and orientation of the drilling.
 This information is used to steer the drill bit.

 Horizontal drilling is expensive.
-When combined with hydraulic fracturing a well can cost up to three times as much per foot as drilling a vertical well.
+When combined with hydraulic fracturing, a well can cost up to three times as much per foot as drilling a vertical well.
 The extra cost is usually recovered by increased production from the well.
 These methods can multiply the yield of natural gas or oil from a well.
 Many profitable wells would be failures without these methods.

 A New Lease and Royalty Philosophy

-In the production of gas from a vertical well the gas is produced beneath a single parcel of property.
+In the production of gas from a vertical well, the gas is produced beneath a single parcel of property.
 Most states have long-established mineral rights rules that govern the ownership of gas produced from vertical wells.
 The gas is often shared by all landowners in a block of land or a radius distance from the producing well.

 Horizontal wells introduce a new variable: a single well can penetrate and produce gas from multiple parcels with different owners.
 How can the royalties from this gas be fairly shared?
 This question is normally answered prior to drilling through a combination of government rules and private royalty-sharing agreements.
 How royalties are divided and how "hold-out" landowners are treated can be more complex than with a vertical well.